Microassist Awarded State Purchasing Contract for Website Accessibility Services

 “Texas has been a national leader in government accessibility,” said Hiram Kuykendall, Microassist Chief Technology Officer.
 “We’ve been fortunate to partner with many agencies in delivering projects that are accessible to everyone, and we look forward to doing that even more through the services offered under this contract.”

 The contract (DIR-TSO-3813) is in effect through April 13, 2018, with three optional one-year extensions.
-For more about Microassist’s Accessibility IT Services Contract award, visit Microassist’s Accessibility IT Services for Government page or email email@example.com.
+For more about Microassist’s Accessibility IT Services for government email [email protected]ist.com.

 About Microassist: An award-winning provider of accessible solutions for web, training, and open source products, Microassist provides application development, training, and accessibility consulting services to corporations, state and federal agencies, and higher education: www.microassist.com.